tpickles1984/Dynamics-365-Workflow-Tools/docs/Update Child Records.md

 * **Child Field Name to Update**: The destination field name on the child entity

 NOTES:
-1) The relationship Name must existe on CRM
+1) The relationship name must exist in CRM
 2) The parent and child field types must to be the same